-By doing a few of these exercises like the ones above and taking a daily eye vitamin, you may increase your productivity, eliminate headaches and work errors, and maybe even reduce your risk of glaucoma!
+By doing a few of these exercises for computer users and taking a daily eye vitamin, you may increase your productivity, eliminate headaches and work errors, and maybe even reduce your risk of glaucoma!
 When you stop and think about what you gain by following these simple exercises there is really no reason not to give them a try.
 Work and school can be difficult enough without straining your eyes and giving yourself more of a headache then necessary.